DIAGNijmegen/website-content/content/pages/vacancies/radboudAI_image_registration.md

 description: We are offering a PhD position on biomedical image registration

 ## Background
-Image registration is an essential process that involves aligning two or more images to achieve spatial correspondence at every point.
-This step is crucial in medical image analysis as it enables the integration of previously unrelated data, allowing for joint processing of the information.
-One significant application of image registration is in the follow-up assessment of cancer patients.
+Image registration is the process of aligning two or more images to achieve pointwise spatial correspondence.
+This is a crucial step in many medical image analysis application as it enables the integration of previously unrelated data, allowing for joint processing of the information.
+By aligning images from different modalities, complementary information can be fused or propagated from one modality to another.
+For example, morphological information from a CT image can be fused with functional information from a PET image.
+Furthermore, image registration can be used to track the progression of the disease overtime such as it is done for follow-up assessment of cancer patients.
 By establishing spatial correspondences between multiple images, it aligns anatomical structures and facilitates the automatic quantification of findings in subsequent imaging examinations.
 This saves radiologists a significant amount of time while ensuring accurate and efficient patient care.

 ## Job description